emorydunn/tiny-usb-swift/README.md

 The apparent issue is that the rest of the compiled C source can't see the methods defined in the Swift portion.
 I thought [emitting a header](https://www.swift.org/documentation/cxx-interop/#exposing-swift-apis-to-c) of the Swift code, which could then be linked along with `tusb_config.h` might work.
 Again, this didn't work as expected.

 Adding `-module-name` and `-emit-clang-header-path` to the `swiftc` command does emit a header file, but it doesn't contain the callback methods.
 Setting `-cxx-interoperability-mode=default` causes the build to fail because `cassert` isn't defined in the `pico-sdk`.

+### `@_cdecl`

+Looking through the Swift Forums I found a [post](https://forums.swift.org/t/cdecl-doesnt-work-in-emdedded-dependency/72368) pointing out a bug around exposing Swift APIs from a dependency.
+Fortunately they mentioned that a solution was to annotate the function and include it in the main app, which is exactly what TinyUSB needs for the callbacks.

+Adding `@_cdecl("func_name")` to each of the callbacks (the reports and status) correctly exposes the methods to TinyUSB, no C shim needed.

+## Successfully Building TinyUSB

+There appear to be two fixes needed to build TinyUSB into a Swift project:

+- Manually specifying `CFG_TUSB_MCU`
+- Annotating the callback methods with `@_cdecl`

+There are a couple of caveats.
+The first is the aforementioned issues with manually setting the MCU, this should be pulled from the board config.
+Secondly the callbacks have to be global functions, which isn't too much of an issue.